 - Carpets must be dried within two days.
-Sewage-soaked carpets must be discarded.
+Sewagesoaked carpets must be discarded.
 Homeowners can't effectively dry large areas of soaked carpets themselves.
 Qualified professionals are required. - Ensure that all interior cavities and structural members are completely dry (which could take weeks) before closing cavities.

-If there is potential that the floodwaters are contaminated by sewage, disinfection is recommended following cleaning.
-It is important that surfaces that have been in contact with flood water are disinfected to remove bacteria and viruses.
+If there is potential that the floodwaters are contaminated by sewage, disinfection is recommended following cleaning of walls, hard-surfaced floors and other household surfaces to remove any bacteria and viruses.
+It is important that these surfaces that have been in contact with floodwaters that have been contaminated by sewage are disinfected to remove bacteria and viruses.
+Disinfect with a solution of 5 ml of household bleach mixed with 1 L of water.

-Disinfection of the surfaces must be completed once the cleaning steps above have been completed.
 When cleaning with a disinfectant be sure to ventilate the room by opening windows and wear rubber boots and waterproof gloves as strong solutions may irritate skin and cause respiratory symptoms.

 Walls, hard-surfaced floors and many other household surfaces should be cleaned with soap and water until all visible soil is removed.
 Once surfaces appear clean disinfect with a solution of 5ml of household bleach mixed with 1 L of water.
 Disinfection is recommended because flood waters may be contaminated.
-Following cleaning it is important that surfaces that have been in contact with flood water are disinfected to remove bacteria and viruses
+Following cleaning it is important that surfaces that have been in contact with flood water are disinfected to remove bacteria and viruses.